Channel monitor

 • Channel description with:

-• List of the last 25 messages (and threads) published on the channel with Edit and Delete options.
+• List of the last 25 messages (and threads) published on the channel with the JSON-to-message switcher, edit and delete options.

 • Message authors with profiles linking to User Management.